Khushboo2724/Bluetooth_BLE/README.md

 # Bluetooth_BLE
-This app is used to list the BT and BLE devices separately The app first asks for permission to enable/disable the BT Following this it has a button to start it's discoverability where the BT of that device will be available to other devices to be discovered
+This android app is used to list the BT and BLE devices separately The app first asks for permission to enable/disable the BT Following this it has a button to start it's discoverability where the BT of that device will be available to other devices to be discovered
 To check the BT devices by clicking onto Bluetooth Button it takes us to new activity where it lists the Paired Devices after clicking on the Pair button and on clicking onto Scan shows us devices which are currently available onto a different activity